tranhelen/tranhelen/_posts/2016-09-05-gettingoutofyourownway.md

 category: [blog, life]
 slug: getting-out-of-your-own-way
 ---
 Self-improvement is a laudable goal.
 It's as inseparable from tech culture as efficiency hacking or Soylent (these may be two sides of the same coin).
-I've been caught up in the same fervour and I become obsessed with it.
-Except, I went the wrong way, and it has been impacting me negatively.
+I've been caught up in the same fervour and have become obsessed with it.
+Except, I have gone the wrong way and it has been impacting me negatively.

 I've always been a sensitive overthinker.
 This piece of me, combined with a high bar I've set for myself, occasionally becomes a bit of a self-criticizing nightmare if I let thoughts linger on too long.